NightHawkATL/outage-tracker/README.md

 ```

 ### 3. The "Tailscale Route Hijack" Fix
-If local devices (like Home Assistant on VLAN 103) suddenly lose access to your NUT server (on VLAN 1) after installing Tailscale, you are likely experiencing **Asymmetric Routing**.
+If local devices suddenly lose access to your NUT server (if it is on a different VLAN) after installing Tailscale, you are likely experiencing **Asymmetric Routing**.
 The NUT server receives the local packet, but attempts to send the reply back *through* the Tailscale tunnel instead of your physical router.

 To fix this, disable route acceptance on the NUT server so it ignores Tailscale subnets and respects your physical router's routing table:
 ```bash